yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    create and supply BSPs that support their hardware.
 If you have custom silicon, you can create a BSP that supports that architecture.

-   Aside from lots of architecture support, the Yocto Project fully supports a wide range of device emulation through the Quick EMUlator (QEMU).
+   Aside from broad architecture support, the Yocto Project fully supports a wide range of devices emulated by the Quick EMUlator (QEMU).

 -  *Images and Code Transfer Easily:* Yocto Project output can easily